HL7/phd/pages/NumericObservationProfile.md

 |valueString|the strings|These are the lower and upper limit strings|

 #### Current Limits
-The Current-Limits attribute is currently only used in the Pluse Oximeter specialization.
+The Current-Limits attribute is currently only used in the Pulse Oximeter specialization.
 It gives the lower and upper threshold limits of whatever measurement is being monitored.

 |Observation.component element|entry|Additional Information|
 |-